distributed-lab/bp-pp/README.md

 | BP+      | 15 | 3 |
 | Our BP++ | 13 | 3 |

-This implementation uses [Merlin transcript](https://doc.dalek.rs/merlin/index.html) for challenges as was recommended by Bulletproofs protocol authors.
+This implementation uses [Merlin transcript](https://doc.dalek.rs/merlin/index.html) for challenges generation as was recommended by Bulletproofs protocol authors.

 ## Example of usage